robbintt/sicp/README.md

 ### Chapter 1

 ##### Rules / Cadence
-- I read through each section, then completed its problems.
-Sometimes I read further ahead.
+- I stepped through the chapter linearly, completing problems in order.
-- After each problem set, I required myself to go backwards to the subsequent section from my last completed exercise.
-I then re-read to the next problem while typing/running all examples.
+- After each problem set, I moved the 'reading pointer' backwards to the section subsequent to the last completed exercise.
+I then read forwards to the next problem while typing/running all examples.
 - In this way, I read each section 2-4 times.
-- I worked linearly through the exercises.
-- I never referred to external sources when solving a problem.
+- I never used external sources or techniques not referenced in the preceding text to solve a problem.
 - Incorrect answers were discovered by observing Bill The Lizard's answers.
 They are rare and annotated as such.
 - I received 'hints' by observing the correct answer after failing, very rarely the intermediate work.
 I believe I did have to refer to intermediate work once.